desmos-labs/desmos/x/posts/spec/02-concepts.md

 The user answer represent an answer given by a user to a poll.

 #### Subspace ID
-The [subspace] ID indicates the ID of the Dapp where the user answer is hosted and lives.
+The subspace id represents the id of the subspace inside which is placed the post that contains the poll to which this answer refers.

 #### Post ID
 The [post](#Post) ID to which the user answer is linked.